-- West Yorkshire underperforms in job quality indicators like good employee involvement and opportunities for career progression. - Addressing these issues through Fair Work Charter will ensure that indirect jobs from a productivity boost contribute to inclusive growth and reduce poverty. - The West Yorkshire Scientific Advisory Group is examining the impact of flexible work on an inclusive economy.
+- Employment rates in West Yorkshire are lower than the national average, especially for ethnic minorities and women. - West Yorkshire underperforms in job quality indicators like good employee involvement and opportunities for career progression. - Addressing these issues through Fair Work Charter will ensure that indirect jobs from a productivity boost contribute to inclusive growth and reduce poverty.